May 14, 2025

 Reviewed by:

-Did you know some medical schools accept students without an MCAT score?
-Here’s a list of medical schools in the US that don’t require an MCAT, and more about no-MCAT medical schools.
+Though the MCAT is a requirement for many, some medical schools don’t require it.
+Here’s a full list of medical schools in the US that don’t require an MCAT submission.

 So, how can you get into medical school without an MCAT?
 Let’s talk about it.
-Here we’ve comprised an inclusive list of programs and medical schools that do not require an MCAT.
+Here we’ve compiled an inclusive list of programs and medical schools that do not require the MCAT.
 Let’s get started!

 image of dots background